temetvince/x4/station_profiles.md

 #### Depot

-Intended for remote mining operations/refineries.
+Intended for remote mining operations.
 Buys resources at lowest price.
 Sells to all except Depots.
 Internal trade only.

 **Buy Restricted (0%)**